wassimans/picoser/README.md

 A minimalistic and streamlined serialization and deserialization library.

-## Learning Rust by implementing tiny systems programs
+## Learning Rust and systems programming by implementing tiny programs that work

 **Picoser** is a minimalistic and streamlined serialization and deserialization library.
 It's a nano Serde-like library.